bibleexchange/courses/book-of-romans/003_practical/1201_chapter-12-a-living-sacrifice.md

 Romans chapters 12-16 complete the final section of this book.
 This section is particularly practical in its instruction.
 We see the righteousness of God applied to the daily life of the Believer.

-Romans chapter twelve deals with the Christian’s duties, which ultimately leads to a surrendered life.
+Romans chapter twelve deals with the Christian&apos;s duties, which ultimately leads to a surrendered life.
 The church is compared to the human body.
 There should be unity among the body, if there is no unity, the body will not function properly.
 This chapter also deals with the different duties of the church.
 This chapter ends with the Christian spirit.
 We are not to overcome but not with evil but we are to overcome with good.

 ### Word Studies

 Often times words lose their value with us with overuse.
 Let us look more closely at the vocabulary of the first two verses of this chapter that we may gain a deeper understanding of it:

-**Beseech** – This has the ideas of to call near and intreat.
+**Beseech** &mdash; This has the ideas of to call near and intreat.
 This is a plea in earnest.

-**Therefore** – What is it THERE FOR?
+**Therefore** &mdash; What is it THERE FOR?
 All of Chapter eleven expresses what grace has brought about.
 The outcast has been included.
-Therefore, we must do….
+Therefore, we must do&hellip;.

-**Brethren** – He speaks to those that have been blood bought and born again.
+**Brethren** &mdash; He speaks to those that have been blood bought and born again.
 Not, the Israel of Isaac, but of the spiritual Israel.

-**Mercies of God** – It is by the mercy of God that we would be hearing such a plea.
-Had it not been for God’s mercy shown on the road to Damascus, Paul could not make such a plea.
-He does not make the plea because he is better than everyone, but because of God’s mercy is he qualified to make such a plea.
+**Mercies of God** &mdash; It is by the mercy of God that we would be hearing such a plea.
+Had it not been for God&apos;s mercy shown on the road to Damascus, Paul could not make such a plea.
+He does not make the plea because he is better than everyone, but because of God&apos;s mercy is he qualified to make such a plea.

-**Bodies** – In the mortal body we must glorify God.
-Not just someday and for now do the best that we can. …We should live soberly, righteously, and godly, in this present world.—Titus 2:12
+**Bodies** &mdash; In the mortal body we must glorify God.
+Not just someday and for now do the best that we can. &hellip;We should live soberly, righteously, and godly, in this present world.&mdash;Titus 2:12

-**Living Sacrifice** – The flesh must be crucified.
+**Living Sacrifice** &mdash; The flesh must be crucified.
 Our will must be crucified.
 We offer alive, but God thoroughly will purge us as long as we remain on the altar.

-**Holy** – Our lives ought to be light to those that wander in the darkness.
+**Holy** &mdash; Our lives ought to be light to those that wander in the darkness.

-**Acceptable unto God** – fully agreeable; well pleasing In this age full of men pleasers, we must seek our approval from God.
+**Acceptable unto God** &mdash; fully agreeable; well pleasing In this age full of men pleasers, we must seek our approval from God.
 What does He think about a direction you take?
 To be accepted by this world is to be rejected by Him.
 We cannot be agreeable with the flesh and this world and at the same time be agreeable to God.
 There must be a clear line of alliance defined.
 Who will you side with?

-**Reasonable service** – His yoke is easy, but any requirement God could make of us would pale in greatness to what He has provided for us.
+**Reasonable service** &mdash; His yoke is easy, but any requirement God could make of us would pale in greatness to what He has provided for us.

-**Conformed** – Conform to the same pattern; fashion self according to;
+**Conformed** &mdash; Conform to the same pattern; fashion self according to;

-**Transformed** – metamorphosis; change; This is the miraculous work of God.
+**Transformed** &mdash; metamorphosis; change; This is the miraculous work of God.

-**Renewing of your Mind** – Our mind is made new by the Word.
+**Renewing of your Mind** &mdash; Our mind is made new by the Word.
 Replace our carnal thoughts with What saith the Lord.

-**Good, Acceptable, & Perfect Will of God** – This is not God’s three wills, but three adjectives of God’s one sovereign will.
+**Good, Acceptable, & Perfect Will of God** &mdash; This is not God&apos;s three wills, but three adjectives of God&apos;s one sovereign will.
 He is not double-minded (or triple-minded for that matter).

 ### God's Perfect Will

 Paul's Great Plea for Personal Consecration to God, in view of His mercies.
 Paul teaches desiring the perfect will of God for each believer.

 Instructions are given for the Believer to follow.
 This chapter is so rich, a lifetime could be devoted to its study.
 Let us complete our introduction to Romans 12 with a simple list of the different thoughts presented in Romans 12.
-They are categorized respectively: 1) God’s gifts to man, and 2) man’s return responsibility to God for what God has given.
+They are categorized respectively: 1) God&apos;s gifts to man, and 2) man&apos;s return responsibility to God for what God has given.

 ## Verse 1